 The course comprised of one lecture a week (2 SWS) and an exercise class (2 SWS).
 The lecture takes place every Monday from 18.30 – 20.00 in room LG 0.222/3.
 The first lecture on the 16.10.2017 will start half an hour later, at 19.00.
 The exercise class is on Tuesdays from 11:30 – 13:00 in LG 0.144, starting on the 6.11.2017.

 There will be a final exam (90 minutes long) at the end of the semester.
 The exam covers all materials from the lectures and exercise classes.
 In addition, students will be asked to complete homework assignments.
 The course can be passed only if the final exam is passed.
 The final grade is computed based on the grade of the final exam (80%) and the points obtained on the homeworks (20%).

-Master students who pass the exam receive 5 ECTS points.
+Master students who pass the exam and homework assignments receive 5 ECTS points.